-- ETS or its authorized representative(s) may share test takers' score data with institutions or agencies for verification purposes.
+- ETS or its authorized associate(s) may share test takers' score data with institutions or agencies for verification purposes.

 - TOEFL test score data or writing and speaking responses that are not individually identified may be used at any time for informational, research, statistical or training purposes.
 Information retained in TOEFL records is the same as the information in the score posting and on the official score reports.